Making a movie or video is a complex process involving many different steps.

 A shooting script is a detailed version of a screenplay or script used during the production of a film, TV show, or video.

-It includes precise technical information alongside the narrative content, such as scene numbers, camera angles and movements, shot composition, and director’s notes, as well as any other pertinent information that will allow for a complete and thorough breakdown of the script by the various film departments involved with preproduction, production, and post-production.
+It includes precise technical information alongside the storyline, such as scene numbers, camera angles and movements, shot composition, and director’s notes, as well as any other pertinent information.
+All of this information will allow for a complete and thorough breakdown of the script by the various film departments involved with preproduction, production, and post-production.

 For example, the shooting script’s scene numbers allow the shooting schedule to be arranged in the order that scenes will be filmed, which might differ from the narrative sequence for the sake of production efficiency and budget.

-The shooting script serves as a comprehensive guide for the director, cinematographer, actors, and other crew members, ensuring that the entire production team understands the vision for each scene and what’s required to bring it to life.
+The shooting script serves as a comprehensive guide for the director, cinematographer, actors, and other crew members.
+It helps to make sure that the entire production team understands the vision for each scene and what’s required to bring it to life on the big screen.

 How to Write a Shooting Script